 The funded ratio of the plan measures the ratio of actuarially determined assets against actuarial liabilities and is a good indicator of the fiscal strength of a pension fund's ability to meet obligations to its members.
 The System is required by the Act to perform an annual actuarial valuation.
-The valuation as of July 1, 2020 showed the funded status of the System decreasing to 76.5% from 82.7% at July 1, 2019.
-The System valuations use a 5-year smoothed market basis.
-The System had an unfunded liability of \$179 million for the year ended June 30, 2020 compared to the \$118 million for the year ended June 30, 2019.
-Liabilities increased due to various reasons including additional benefits for certain retirees but primarily due to the change in the rate of return assumption, updated mortality table and the change to the amortization method.
-These changes resulted in a decrease in the funded ratio.
+The valuation as of July 1, 2021, showed the funded status of the System increasing to 76.9% from 76.5% on July 1, 2020.
+The System's valuation uses a 5-year smoothed market basis.
+The System had an unfunded liability of \$186 million for the year ended June 30, 2021, compared to the \$179 million for the year ended June 30, 2020.
+Liabilities increased due to various reasons including higher than anticipated salary increases.